DynamicVis: Dynamic Visual Perception for Efficient Remote Sensing Foundation Models: Methodology

-The Dynamic Region-aware SSM Backbone constitutes the core component of the DynamicVis framework.
-This backbone integrates a multi-scale region-aware SSM feature extractor with a standard Feature Pyramid Network (FPN) \cite{lin2017feature} to enable efficient cross-resolution semantic representation while demonstrating the potential for cross-task interpretability (see Fig. \ref{fig:vis_model_overview}).
-The operational process can be formally expressed as:
+The backbone constitutes the perception core of DynamicVis, specifically designed to balance fine-grained local detail extraction with highly efficient global context integration.
+As illustrated in Fig. \ref{fig:vis_model_overview} a), the architecture comprises a multi-scale dynamic feature extractor coupled with a Feature Pyramid Network (FPN) \cite{lin2017feature}.
+The hierarchical feature extraction process is expressed as: